-(* the above rates include the Medicare Levy and Temporary Budget Repair Levy)
+(* the above rates include the Medicare Levy)

 Each time you get paid from driving, put that percentage aside.
-Your tax savings will grow, and at the end of the year when your accountant gives you your tax bill, the funds will already be there, ready to go.
+Your tax savings will grow, and at the end of each quarter or year when your Uber tax bill arrives, the funds will already be there, ready to go.